aws/aws-sdk-js-v3/packages/credential-provider-ini/README.md

 ## AWS Credential Provider for Node.JS - Shared Configuration Files

-This module provides a function, `fromSharedConfigFiles` that will create `CredentialProvider` functions that read from a shared credentials file at `~/.aws/credentials` and a shared configuration file at `~/.aws/config`.
+This module provides a function, `fromIni` that will create `CredentialProvider` functions that read from a shared credentials file at `~/.aws/credentials` and a shared configuration file at `~/.aws/config`.
 Both files are expected to be INI formatted with section names corresponding to profiles.
 Sections in the credentials file are treated as profile names, whereas profile sections in the config file must have the format of`[profile profile-name]`, except for the default profile.
 Please see the [sample files](#sample-files) below for examples of well-formed configuration and credentials files.